ABOUT

 What I'm Building Now

-Alongside that work, I continue to build in the spaces I've spent my career in.
-I chair Girls Not Brides: The Global Partnership to End Child Marriage and serve as a trustee of Women for Women International.
-I serve as a Lancet-Georgetown Commissioner on Faith, Trust and Health — the first global initiative centering the role of faith in rebuilding trust in health systems, bringing together 27 commissioners from across all six WHO regions to produce a landmark report.
-And I am developing a global campaign and financing initiative to mobilize faith-aligned partners and capital for children to survive and thrive at scale.
+Alongside that work, I chair Girls Not Brides: The Global Partnership to End Child Marriage, serve as a trustee of Women for Women International, and serve as a Lancet-Georgetown Commissioner on Faith, Trust and Health — the first global initiative centering the role of faith in rebuilding trust in health systems, bringing together 27 commissioners from across all six WHO regions to produce a landmark report.

-The thread across all of it is the same: financing, policy, and institutional architecture that makes resources and policies work for the people who need it most.
+The thread is the same as it's been since I was 21: financing, policy, and institutional architecture that makes resources reach the people who need them most.
 The next decade of that work is the one I'm most interested in building.

 Peace begins with survival and care — and is sustained through dignity and opportunity.